trangtranghaha29/game-monetization/README.md

 1. Download `ab_test.csv` from the Kaggle link above
 2. Load it into BigQuery as `ab_test`
 3. Run `sql/01` through `sql/03` in order
-4. Open `notebooks/monetization_analysis.ipynb` for the same analysis in Pandas
+4. Open `monetization_analystic.ipynb` for the same analysis in Pandas